zichao-y/PPGNNTrainSys/README.md

 ## **Artifact Evaluation**
 We provide instructions for evaluating our work on the **ogbn-products** dataset.
 Training on other datasets follows a similar workflow.
+Training scripts for other datasets and the MPGNN baselines are provided under ./execution/

 ### **Workflow Overview**
 The evaluation script evaluation.sh consists of four main parts: